pulpgrinder/passiflora/README.md

 Passiflora is a no-nonsense cross-platform packager that wraps HTML/JavaScript/CSS/etc. in an executable (similar to Electron and its ilk).

 Note that this should be considered **experimental** at this point.
 Things are still in a "move fast and break stuff" phase.
 Please report any issues.
 In addition, much of this project was vibe-coded as an experiment.
+The basic idea for this has been hanging around my todo list for several years.
+I finally decided to make it a proof of concept for vibe-coding.

 While everything seems to be working fine, I'm not an expert in all these systems and I'm sure there are numerous uglinesses and infelicities present.
-Again, please raise an issue if you notice anything amiss.
+Again, please raise an issue if you notice anything amiss (especially security issues).

 Supported target platforms include: